 The 1949 Letter is the theological

-the Novus Ordo and the justification for the
+for the Novus Ordo and the justification for the overturning

-overturning of nearly every single Ecclesiastical Tradition in the Roman rite
+of nearly every single Ecclesiastical Tradition in the Roman rite since Vatican

-since Vatican II.
-It is, and should be, a problem for every traditional
+II.
+It is, and should be, a problem for every traditional Catholic that

-close agreement because they are in principle agreeing with modern Ecumenical
+because they are in principle agreeing with modern Ecumenical Ecclesiology that

 The SSPX’s disagreement with the Vatican on Ecumenism can only be with the means employed and not the ends, a disagreement of degree and not one of kind.
 Since ecumenism is the overarching theological justification for the transmutation of every Ecclesiastical Tradition since Vatican II, and since the SSPX regards Ecclesiastical Traditions as purely disciplinary matters, and not as necessary integral elements of our Faith, they can only argue questions of policy and not principle.
 With ‘salvation by implicity’, there can be no meaningful argument against Ecumenism or Religious Liberty.
 The accusation of schism becomes meaningless.
 Pope John Paul II’s prayer meeting at Assisi makes perfect theological sense.
 After all, if the Holy Ghost dwells within the souls of many pagans, infidels, heretics, Jews, Muslims, even atheists and agnostics who are in the state of grace and secret members of the Mystical Body of Christ, why should we refuse to pray with them?